Gasol completes historic double, Spain wins World Cup

 Gabriel Deck scored 24 points for Argentina (8-1), which got off to a slow start and played uphill the rest of the way.
 Luis Scola was held to eight points, shooting 1 for 10 from the floor.

-Spain led 43-31 at the half, riding the strength of two big runs.
+Spain led 43-31 at intermission, after putting together a 14-2 run to open the game and a 17-1 run later in the half.

-Spain ran out to a quick 14-2 lead, only to have Argentina answer with an 11-0 spurt.
-But when that ended, Spain came back with a 17-1 run and took what was then its biggest lead at 31-14.
+“This is basketball,” Argentina coach Sergio Hernandez said.
+“If you play better than the other team, you win the game.
+And Spain was the best team today.”

-Scola, even at 39 years old still Argentina’s best player throughout the tournament, didn’t get on the scoresheet until he made a pair of free throws with 2:57 left in the third.
-But they only cut the Spain lead to 19, and by then the Argentinian fans — who stood in the stands a few rows from their team’s bench, singing and chanting for much of the game — were relatively quiet.
+Scola, even at 39 years old still Argentina’s best player throughout the tournament, didn’t get on the scoresheet until he made a pair of free throws with 2:57 left in the third quarter.
+But they only cut the Spain lead to 19, and by then the Argentinian fans who stood, sang and chanted for much of the game were relatively quiet.

 The day belonged to Spain.